 In the long run, content creators who indulge customers and emphasize commercial advertising in their products will lose the channel's identity - which is the first thing that attracts viewers to know.

-With each partner that comes to him, Mr. Nghia frankly discusses working principles, including that customers do not give feedback on original content outside of the product; in addition, each content creator needs to carefully select the products and industries they choose to advertise.
+With each partner that comes to him, Mr. Nghia frankly discusses working principles, including the fact that customers do not give feedback on original content outside of the product; in addition, each content creator needs to carefully select the products and industries they choose to advertise.

 Having been surprised to discover that 40% of his audience was men, Mr. Nghia believes that videos about cooking and taking care of the family not only inspire housewives but also reach many men who are learning how to become better husbands and fathers.